Pushing an Image

 If you do not have a Huawei Cloud account, perform the following steps to create one:

-2. On the page displayed, sign up for an account.
+- Complete the registration as prompted.
 After you have successfully signed up, the system automatically redirects you to your personal information page.

-Prepare an ECS, on which Docker 1.11.2 or later is installed.
+Prepare an ECS where Docker 1.11.2 or later will be installed.

-• You can also install the container engine on other machines.
+- You can also install a container engine on another server instead of an ECS.

-3. Run the following commands to quickly install the container engine:
+- Run the following commands to quickly install Docker:

 Step 2: Build an Image